tensorpack/tensorpack/README.md

 	+	Speed comes for free with tensorpack -- it uses TensorFlow in the __correct way__ with no extra overhead.
 	  On various CNNs, it runs 1.5~1.7x faster than the equivalent Keras code.

 	+ Data-parallel multi-GPU training is off-the-shelf to use.
-It is as fast as Google's [official benchmark](https://www.tensorflow.org/performance/benchmarks).
+It runs as fast as Google's [official benchmark](https://www.tensorflow.org/performance/benchmarks).

-	+ See [tensorpack/benchmarks](https://github.com/tensorpack/benchmarks) for some benchmark scripts.
+	+ See [tensorpack/benchmarks](https://github.com/tensorpack/benchmarks) for the benchmark scripts.

 2. Focus on __large datasets__.
 	+ It's painful to read/preprocess data through TF.
 		Tensorpack helps you load large datasets (e.g. ImageNet) in __pure Python__ with autoparallelization.

 3. It's not a model wrapper.
-	+ There are already too many symbolic function wrappers.
+	+ There are too many symbolic function wrappers.
-		Tensorpack includes only a few common models, but you can use any other wrappers within tensorpack, including sonnet/Keras/slim/tflearn/tensorlayer/....
+		Tensorpack includes only a few common models.
+	  You can use any symbolic function library inside tensorpack, including tflayers/Keras/slim/tflearn/tensorlayer/....

 See [tutorials](http://tensorpack.readthedocs.io/en/latest/tutorial/index.html) to know more about these features.

 ## [Examples](examples):

-Instead of showing you 10 different ways to train MNIST to random accuracy, [tensorpack examples](examples) faithfully replicate papers and care about performance.
+Instead of showing you 10 random networks with random accuracy, [tensorpack examples](examples) faithfully replicate papers and care about performance.
 And everything runs on multiple GPUs.
 Some highlights: